lehigh-university-libraries/folio-bad-urls/README.md

 | 0 | Could not connect to the server within the configured `request_timeout` period. |
 | -10 | Robots.txt blocks fetching this URL. |
 | -11 | Robots.txt specifies a crawl delay greater than the configured `max_crawl_delay` period. |

+### Insecure URL

+Reports 'True' if the URL uses an insecure connection, i.e. it does not start with `https`.
+Most servers support secure connections, which help ensure user security and privacy.

 ### Permanent Redirect